customer service goals

 Monitoring and adapting to achieve customer service goals

-So, how do you ensure that your goals—whether they’re for the customer service department, managers, or representatives—stay relevant and achievable?
+So, how do you ensure that your goals—whether for the customer service department, managers, or representatives—stay relevant and achievable?

 First up, continuous monitoring is non-negotiable.
 You can’t just set a goal and hope for the best; you’ve got to keep your finger on the pulse.
 This is where data and metrics come into play.